Contributing writer for Wake Up World

 However, that is a harsh reality to teach children in grade school, and not at all conducive to a sense of national patriotism.
 So, in the retelling of U.S. history, we soften it up a little… or change it altogether.

-Discover, Invasion, or Conquer?
+Discover, Invade, or Conquer?

 Discover is defined as finding something in the course of a search.